Skip to content

 How does AI identify buying signals differently than rules?

-AI analyzes combinations of behaviors and timing patterns instead of single trigger events.
-While rules might flag "downloaded pricing sheet," AI weighs that action against recent website activity, email engagement trends, and firmographic fit to calculate intent probability.
-For example, 6sense combines intent spike, pricing page visits, and ICP match for high-priority lead routing.
+Rules flag a single event.
+AI weighs combinations of behaviors and timing patterns together, so where a rule might surface "downloaded pricing sheet" in isolation, AI measures that action against recent website activity, email engagement trends, and firmographic fit to calculate a full intent probability.
+Take 6sense: its scoring pulls together intent spike, pricing page visits, and ICP match simultaneously to determine whether a lead gets routed as high-priority, treating those three signals as a combined score rather than separate triggers.

 What systems need to be integrated for AI automation?